pocotheo/personalexpenses-but-different/README.md

 # Personal Expenses app from Course, but changed with my own design

+Details:
+Users can add their expenses using the floating add button, which prompts them to select the category of their expenses and the amount they spent.
+The "bowl of liquid" fills according to the amount you have spent and your total budget.

 This is still in progress, I have to change the animation percentage.